 For programs at NLC, we do not accept a CRC completed through your local RCMP or police office.

-All NLC students are required to attempt to consent to their criminal records check using the BC Ministry of Justice eCRC service.
+All NLC students are required to attempt to consent to their criminal records check using the BC Ministry of Public Safety and Solicitor General eCRC service.
 The eCRC service is an online criminal records check consent that does not require you to complete any paper forms, nor come in person to NLC.

 To complete your eCRC:

 - Go online to https://justice.gov.bc.ca/eCRC/

 - If your program requires that you have a CRC for: